jacksonet00/demo-stack/v2/README.md

 - Split out local Postgres settings so that I can easily switch between prod and dev
 - Define schema and resolvers in Graphene
 - Build Flask server with /graphql endpoint

+### Log

+- I've gotten a flask server running a graphql endpoint.
+On that server I've build out all the crud operations using graphene.
+I have a single Animal type which I can run the crud ops on.
+Now I'm going to move from returning constant values from these to returning data from my database.
+I'll need to implement data loader as well.